 I would like to share a memory that might shed some light on how we feel and how we think while and after a gambling session with a hope it will also help you understand us better.
 At first we feel excited and then so guilty.
 We know it’s wrong, but we have no power to break our bad habits by ourselves.

 As for the memory, I would like to share how I felt when I would go to, be at and leave Casino.
 There was a particularly stupid feeling in front of the casino – you’re fighting with yourself.
 You know very well how these things will end, but then you convince yourself it’s the last time “just this time and I’ll never do it again”.

+Then, since it’s the last time, you go inside, take your cold beers and quietly start “milking” the appliance (I like to name this process milking).
+But the machine “milked” me instead.
 As always, there is a little euphoria when the machine “gives”, the cold beer gets sweeter and you loose you morals at the right moment – the moment when you should have left.
 The fact that credit has been maxed out and the monthly salary is “stuffed” into the machine is especially hard to take.
-Out of self-pity, you make another desperate try for the last money and it’s all over before you know it.
-My advice is that it’s best not to overdo the drinking.
+Out of self-pity, you make another desperate try for the last money and it’s all over before you know it.After Casino I was almost always completely mentally broken, drunk and so angry – why am I being slapped like that?
+I was disappointed by the fact I did this to myself again.
+If any gambler is reading this, try not to overdo the drinking.
 Try to stay clear-headed if you intend to gamble.
 Take only money that you can afford to loose.